 3. Your People

-When the people in our companies deliver an experience that is remarkable, those customers reciprocate by sharing their experience with friends and family.
-If you are or strive to be a market leader, you should be putting these extraordinary employees on display.
+When people deliver a remarkable experience, those customers reciprocate by sharing their experience with friends and family.
+If you are or strive to be a market leader, you should put these extraordinary employees on display.

-Also, what’s better than posting photos of your employees instead of having to fall back on stock photography.
+Also, what’s better than posting photos of your employees instead of relying on stock photography?
 Do any of these contractors look like one of your own?

 His father taught him about the importance of detail.
 This focus on detail was apparent in many of Steve’s products, and he went as far as sanding the inside of early Apple computers.
 This attention to detail would be unseen to most future Apple computer owners.

-What does that say about he and his team’s pride and craftsmanship in the work they were doing?
+What does that say about his and his team’s pride and craftsmanship in their work?

 Now, what does craftsmanship look like at your company?
 Is it a stone finish on the interior of the home?
 Is it a home transformation?
-Or could it be as simple as replacing bushes and landscaping to a state that was better than when you arrived?
+Or could it be as simple as returning landscaping to a better state than when you arrived?

-Document this, please, it will put the pride you have in your work on display and separate you from your competition.
+Document this, please.
+It will put your pride in your work on display and separate you from your competition.

 5. The After

-First, make sure that your shot is in the best condition without any tools or equipment laying around.
+- Make sure that your shot is in the best condition without any tools or equipment lying around.
 Nothing distracts from that finished job than the smashed Red Bull can on the ground.

 Now what?
-Execute on all of the types of photos above.
+Execute on all five of the photo types above!

-We all need to remember the reason WHY these images are essential to telling our company’s story.
-Without these photos, we fall into being just another contractor in a busy marketplace.
+We all need to remember WHY these images are essential to telling our company’s story: Without these photos, we become just another contractor in a busy marketplace.

-Use the power of photography and the camera that sits in your pockets to continue to gain and retain loyal customers.
+Use the power of photography and the camera in your pocket to win and retain loyal customers.